codery12321/ECE270/lab12/README.md

   ssdec s5(.in(pb[7:4]), .out(ss5[6:0]), .enable(1));
   ssdec s7(.in(pb[3:0]), .out(ss7[6:0]), .enable(1));
 ```
 so that the '3'...'0' buttons represent a four-bit input operand, the '7'...'4' buttons represent the second four-bit input operand, and the 'Z' button specifies the carry-in.
-The ss7 and ss5 displays will show the input operands, and the ss1/ss0 combination will show the two-digit decimal sum.  <br />
+The ss7 and ss5 displays will show the input operands, and the ss1/ss0 combination will show the two-digit decimal sum.

 Test it thoroughly to make sure it always indicates the decimal sum.
-Include this module in the text box at the bottom of the page.  <br />
+Include this module in the text box at the bottom of the page.

 ## Step 8: A four-digit BCD adder [10 points]
-Construct an four-digit (16-bit) BCD adder. <br />
+Construct an four-digit (16-bit) BCD adder.
 This module should be named bcdadd4.
 Inside this module, create four instances of the bcdadd1 adder you constructed in the previous step.
 Chain the carry-out of each one to the carry-in of the next more significant single-digit BCD adder.
 The module should have two 16-bit input ports named a and b, and a single-bit input named ci (carry-in).
-It should have a 16-bit output port named s (sum) and a single bit output port named co (carry-out).  <br />
+It should have a 16-bit output port named s (sum) and a single bit output port named co (carry-out).

 It's rather difficult to test something like this by pressing buttons.
 Instead, create successive iterations of static values in the top module instantiation.
-For instance, you can instantiate and test this module with the following: <br />
+For instance, you can instantiate and test this module with the following:
 ```
   logic co;
   logic [15:0] s;